I) Instructions to create the "Parameters.txt" file

 (End of file)

-III) Partially inelastic collision of two balls:
+III) Partially inelastic collision

-(Begin of file)
+(Beginning of file)

 GAS_MODE 0